jeffekeanyanwu/z-odi/README.md

 ```bash
 make test
 ````
 This will run the same pipeline as above but only process the first 10 matches.
-Useful for testing the pipeline works correctly before running the full ingestion.
+Useful for testing the pipeline if works correctly before running the full ingestion.
+It took my machine about 20-25 minutes to ingest all the data.

 ### Clean Up